Past event

-Hosted by PalMusic UK in support of the Edward Said National Conservatory of Music, Palestine, the Festival’s art exhibitions will feature works from the Palestine Museum US & Scotland, and the Stitch Their Names Together project Hudur al-Gha’ibin – Presence of the Absent – a monumental textile installation comprising 275 hand-stitched panels created by approximately 360 artists.
+This ticket also gives access to festival exhibitions featuring works from the Palestine Museum US & Scotland, and the Stitch Their Names Together project Hudur al-Gha’ibin (Presence of the Absent) – a monumental textile installation comprising 275 hand-stitched panels created by approximately 360 artists.
 Through the meticulous embroidery of 50,000 individual names, the work serves as a memorial to Palestinian lives lost in Gaza.

-There will be a bustling souk of Palestinian crafts, cuisine, traditional tatreez embroidery & thobes and a series of inspiring talks and discussions where leading voices in art, literature, theatre, cinema & storytelling, music, poetry, and peacebuilding share their unique perspectives on Palestine’s enduring cultural identity.
+There will be a bustling bustling souk of Palestinian artisanal crafts, ceramics, jewellery, art, fashion, books ranging all genres, traditional tatreez embroidery & thobes and a series of inspiring talks and discussions where leading voices in art, literature, theatre, cinema & storytelling, music, poetry, and peacebuilding share their unique perspectives on Palestine’s enduring cultural identity.

 Other highlights include the acclaimed theatre production Welcome to Gaza, by the Hands Up Theatre Project.
 Evening performances feature Gazelleband, the NABAD Dabke Troupe, and a spectacular finale by Banat al-Quds, an all-female choir from Palestine.
 Experience the resilience, creativity, and spirit of Palestinian culture while supporting young musicians in Palestine.
 Proceeds support the Edward Said National Conservatory of Music.